 |Example Cost||$41.61 to insure a two-year-old, medium-sized dog with 80% reimbursement, unlimited annual coverage, a $500 deductible, and $305 in wellness coverage||$47.24 to insure a two-year-old, medium-sized dog with 80% reimbursement, unlimited annual coverage, a $500 deductible, and $250 in wellness coverage|

 |Coverage Type||Accident-only, accident and illness, wellness||Accident-only, accident and illness, wellness|

 |Waiting Period||Accidents: Three days Illnesses: 14 days||Accidents: 14 days Illnesses: 14 days|

 |Basic Wellness||$16 per month||$10 per month|

 |Network Size||Any licensed vet in the U.S. and Canada||Any licensed vet in the U.S. and Canada|

-Pets Best impressed us with its low premiums and flat-rate pricing for some of its services.
+Pets Best impressed us with its low premiums and flat-rate pricing for some of its services, based on our methodology.
 Not having to worry about your pet being dropped or being forced into an accident-only policy when it’s older shows the company’s commitment to pet owners and compassionate care.

 Pets Best is also budget-friendly with deductibles as low as $50.
 We would like to have seen more options for annual limits besides $5,000 and unlimited, however, especially if it lowers prices even more.